ramya-bashkaran/E-Commerce-Website-for-Home-Decor/README.md

 ## Modules
 ***Home***
-The Home page serves as the starting point of your journey on our website.
-It showcases our top categories and highlights our previous works, giving you a glimpse of our expertise and design aesthetics.
+The Home page serves as the starting point of the website.
+It showcases top categories and highlights previous works, giving visitors a glimpse of expertise and design aesthetics.

 ***Login and Register***
-We offer a convenient login and registration system that allows you to create an account and access personalized features, such as saved preferences and order history.
+Visitors can conveniently log in or register to create an account and access personalized features, such as saved preferences and order history.

 ***Shop By Category***
-Explore our wide range of furniture and home decoration items through our Shop By Category module.
-You can easily navigate through different sections, including Living Room, Bedroom, Kitchen, and Dining, to find products that suit your specific needs and style.
+The website offers a wide range of furniture and home decoration items categorized by sections, including Living Room, Bedroom, Kitchen, and Dining.
+Visitors can easily navigate through these sections to find products that suit their specific needs and style.

 ***About Us***
-Get to know us better through our About Us section.
-We provide essential information about our website, including our journey, team, and philosophy.
-Additionally, we showcase our gallery and videos, giving you a closer look at our management, infrastructure, and top previous designs.
+The About Us section provides essential information about the website, including its journey, team, and philosophy.
+It may showcase a gallery and videos, giving visitors a closer look at the management, infrastructure, and previous designs.

 ***Contact***
-If you have any questions or would like to get in touch with us, our Contact page is where you'll find the necessary information.
-We list our branches and their contact details, and we also provide a convenient contact form for your convenience.
+The Contact page provides visitors with the necessary information to get in touch with the website.
+It lists branches and their contact details, along with a convenient contact form for inquiries and messages.

 ***Customer Service***
-Our Customer Service module is designed to make your experience even more personalized.
-You can fix an appointment to book our talented interior designers, who will assist you in creating the perfect design for your home.
-Additionally, we have an FAQ section where you can find answers to commonly asked questions.
+The Customer Service module aims to enhance the visitor's experience.
+It may include features such as appointment fixation to book interior designers who can assist in creating the perfect home design.
+Additionally, an FAQ section may be available to address commonly asked questions.

 ***Cart***
-Once you've found your desired products, our Cart feature allows you to review and manage your selected items before proceeding to checkout.
+Visitors can review and manage selected items before proceeding to checkout through the Cart feature.
 It ensures a smooth and secure shopping process.

+The website's modules provide a comprehensive and user-friendly platform for visitors to explore and purchase furniture and home decoration items.
 ## Prerequisites
 Before running the code, ensure that you have the following dependencies installed:
 1. Apache Tomcat (version 9)